tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 (awseome)$ pip install mock
 ```

 Now we can write a test for our function.
-Add the function below to the
+Add the test function below to the
 ``UnitTests`` class in the ``awesome/tests/tests.py`` file.

 ```